sujithr-z/telco-churn-model-analysis/README.md

 It is an approximation of reality.

 The quality of that approximation depends on the data, the representation, the mathematical structure, the parameters, and how honestly we evaluate it.

+## 15. if i have chance to work another week on this project :

+1) i want to deep understand ROC-AUC ( Reciver operation characters - area under the curve) and PR-AUC (precision-recall Area under the curve).
+2) then, logicestic regression model is working fine, but maybe i will exlpore other model and work on it
+3) i also want to work data filteration part. i presonally belive if we fine the data, we can make the model more finer
+4) if i have another week, i'll spend my time on learning the ground princple's and make the model preform better